+What is the best way to dry compressed air?
 Excess moisture in your compressed air system can cause problems both within the system itself and for the applications that utilize it.
-Appropriate maintenance and the use of air dryers can remove moisture from your air and extend the life of your system.
+Appropriate maintenance of your air compressor and the use of air dryers can remove moisture from your air and extend the life of your system.
+In this article, we’ll discuss the best methods for removing moisture from compressed air, including:

 What Causes Moisture in Compressed Air?

 An air compressor works by squeezing air into a smaller volume under high pressure.
 When a compressor draws in air, the air is compressed to about 12 times normal atmospheric pressure.
 Pressurized air is not able to hold as much water.
-As the pressure increases, water vapor condenses back into a liquid.
-The water in the air has to go somewhere, so it forms a condensate inside the air compression system.
+As the pressure increases and temperature decreases, water vapor condenses back into a liquid.
+The water in the air has to go somewhere, so it forms a condensate inside the air distribution system.

 Problems Caused by Moisture in Compressed Air Systems